 Volkswagen Transporter 2.0 T28 TDI 102PS Van Review

 Stick almost any car driver in a brand new modern van and it will only be a matter of time before they raise their eyebrows and exclaim that well worn phrase “It’s just like driving a car!”
-Until now, I would have dismissed this as exaggeration: after all, a van is not a car, it is a commercial vehicle.
+Until now, I would have dismissed this as exaggeration - after all, a van is not a car, it is a commercial vehicle.
 Normally, a van compromises ride comfort with load carrying ability, as sometimes it is running light and often running very heavy, right at the upper limits of its capacity.
 But the latest Transporters have been restyled both inside and out and designed very much with the comfort and convenience of the driver in mind, although you’d be hard put to spot the difference between the old model and the new one.
 That’s because the external changes are low-key; the big changes are under the metal.

 Now in its fifth generation, the external changes to the Transporter are subtle, with a modest reworking of the front of the vehicle and the rear lights.
 Best described as elegantly functional, a large plastic bumper moulding covers the front end and corners topped by the current VW corporate design grill.
 A one piece headlamp / indicator cluster adds to the unfussy appearance while the bonnet sweeps up to meet the large, steeply raked windscreen.
 Round the back, there are new rear lamp clusters, a cavernous loading bay and a choice of single or double doors.
-It comes in two body lengths and three roof heights, and all Transporters come with a handy side door that opens wide enough to fit a euro pallet through.
+It comes in 2 body lengths and 3 roof heights and all Transporters come with a handy side door that opens wide enough to fit a euro pallet through.
 Two styles of alloy wheel are available for owners who feel the need to give their Transporter a final, finishing touch.

 Here, we are looking at the Volkswagen Transporter T28 TDI short wheelbase range.
 These are the least expensive Transporters and the models that sell in the most significant numbers.
 The 1.9-litre TDI engine in our test vehicle has an 8-valve 4-cylinder configuration and is available in 84 and 102PS guises.
 Volkswagen’s highly effective Pumpe Duse technology is used instead of the common-rail injection set-up favoured by most competitors.
 It’s a direct injection system using a separate injector pump for each cylinder and offering some distinct advantages such as an extremely compact and lightweight engine design with higher injection pressure than the best common-rail units can currently muster.
 This means the fuel is burned cleaner and more efficiently, producing optimum power and fuel economy.

-Optional extras include rails to secure loads to, a rubberised floor mat which provides grip, and you can either stick with the standard van doors or you can have an optional lift up tailgate.
+Optional extras include rails to secure loads to, a rubberised floor mat which provides grip and you can either stick with the standard van doors or you can have an optional lift up tailgate.

 Sorry to labour the point, but getting into the latest VW Transporter is almost like being in a car.
 Internally, there's a new three-spoke steering wheel, revised seats, a new instrument cluster, redesigned air conditioning controls and updated radios and sat navs.
 The thick rimmed steering wheel feels good on first grasp and the power steering has taken the weight out of the effort without destroying the feel for the tyres.
 It’s good to see that the dials have been upgraded, with white-on-black graphics remarkable for their clarity even in bright sunlight.
 The new radio/CD players and satellite navigation systems are to be welcomed too.

 Drivers will be pleased to find a raft of storage options for odds and ends, including a lockable glove box, and the whole ambience has that distinct air of Volkswagen quality about it.
 The gear stick sprouts from the centre console, as is the fashion at the moment, and it falls nicely to hand and is a delight to use.
 As are the controls on the gently sloping facia, which are simple to pick out and manipulate without diverting attention from the road ahead.
 You could easily imagine you are in a people carrier from the top of the VW passenger car range, such is the refinement and measured simplicity of the cabin.
-The dash mounted gearshift is deliciously tactile, slotting positively around the ‘box when changes are needed.
+The dash mounted gearshift is tactile, slotting positively around the box when changes are needed.
 The pedals, too, offer a reassuring touch underfoot, unlike previous generations of LCV where snatchy power brakes and strong throttle springs provided a constant reminder that drivers were at the wheel of a commercial vehicle.

 The 102bhp version we drove cruises easily on dual carriageways, although with a load on board the punchy acceleration is slightly blunted and top cruising speed struggles to get beyond 80mph.
 The Transporter's ride is impressive, smoothing out major potholes and speed bumps so that any cargo gets a smooth ride.
 Heavy, bulky items do affect the handling though no more than you would expect of any panel van this size.